EDRN/KSDB/README.md

     sudo pip install -r conf/dependencies.cfg

 # Configure KSDB
     modify sitemain/settings.py to update DATABASES parameter.
-Make sure you updated 'name' to ksdb, 'user' to edrn, and 'password' to edrn. python manage.py migrate auth
+Make sure you updated 'name' to ksdb, 'user' to edrn, 'password' to edrn, and host to localhost. python manage.py migrate auth
     python manage.py migrate
     python manage.py createsuperuser (create the user you will be using to login)